 Explore the art song through American composers in a program featuring vocalists Sarah Nelson Craft and Barry L Robinson.
-The concert will span our rich heritage of musical styles including classical, jazz, musical theater, spirituals, and more!
+The concert will span America’s rich heritage of musical styles including classical, jazz, musical theater, and spirituals from composers Aaron Copland, Charles Ives, Margaret Bonds, Henry Thacker Burleigh, Cole Porter, George Gershwin, and CVM’s own Mazz Swift.

 American Art Song